nawshad/Truth-Discovery-Algorithms/README.md

 * Suggestions on removing code smells:
 You are more than welcome to suggest me on how to remove code smells from the code.
 * Code review:
-Any suggestions on better coding is much appreciated.
+Any suggestion on better coding practice and optimization of exisiting functions is much appreciated

 ### Who do I talk to? ###